Complications Of Sinusitis -various aspects-

 Even though it is extremely uncommon, cavernous sinus thrombosis is a life-threatening consequence of chronic sinusitis.
 The cavernous sinus, a hollow region at the base of the brain that serves to drain blood from your brain and face, develops a blood clot in this illness.

-The symptoms of cavernous sinus thrombosis include:
+The symptoms of cavernous sinus thrombosis include: Cavernous sinus thrombosis is one of the- Complications of Sinusitis

-a sharp, severe headache that gets worse over time and is frequently accompanied by tearing facial pain that is more concentrated around your eyes. high-grade fever double vision eye muscle paralysis that prevents you from moving your eyes or causes your eyelids to droop. loss of vision seizures and death (in severe cases)
+a sharp, severe headache that gets worse over time and is frequently accompanied by tearing facial pain that is more concentrated around your eyes ,high-grade fever double vision ,eye muscle paralysis that prevents you from moving your eyes or causes your eyelids to droop ,loss of vision ,seizures and death (in severe cases)

 Early and strong antibiotic therapy is the cornerstone of treatment for cavernous sinus thrombosis.

-Meningitis 7- one of the complications of sinusitis
+Meningitis – one of the complications of sinusitis

 A sinus infection has the potential to spread to your meninges, which are the coverings that protect your brain and spinal cord, resulting in meningitis if left untreated.

-the following indications and symptoms of meningitis:
+the following are symptoms of meningitis:

 abrupt, severe fever